-The first review of security levels occurs upon registration of the condominium corporation.
-In general, Tarion will review the remaining security once the highest risk claim timeframes have passed and builders can show there are no outstanding problems with the units and common elements under warranty.
+The first review of security levels occurs upon registration of the condominium corporation and there is at least 51% title transfer of the units.
+In general, this would involve a reduction to the risk assessment amount to less than the initial security request.
+Tarion will review the remaining security once the highest risk claim timeframes have passed and builders can show there are no outstanding problems with the units and common elements under warranty.

-In practice this means return of remaining security will be tied to the first and second year warranty periods and considered in conjunction with a builder's tenure as described below:
+In practice this means return of remaining security will be tied to the first- and secondyear warranty periods and considered in conjunction with a builder's tenure as described below:

-Tenure Factors Tied to Release of Security New & inactive builders The second release assessment will occur 30 months after the Common Element warranty start date, which provides opportunity for Tarion to assess important warranty milestones such as: If transfer of title has taken place; Whether there are any first or second year deficiencies; and How the homes perform over the course of at least two freeze thaw and seasonal cycles.
+Tenure Factors Tied to Release of Security New & inactive builders The second release assessment will occur 30 months after the Common Element warranty start date, which provides opportunity for Tarion to assess important warranty milestones such as: • If transfer of title has taken place; • Whether there are any first- or second-year deficiencies; and • How the homes perform over the course of at least two freeze-thaw and seasonal cycles.
 One to three years' experience The second release assessment will occur 24 months after the Common Element warranty start date.
 Four to six years' experience The second release assessment will occur 18 months after the Common Element warranty start date, which provides opportunity for Tarion to assess first year claims experience.
 Seven or more years' experience The second release assessment will occur 12 months after the Common Element warranty start date.